 Tell you right now.

-We're losing our losing so much.
+We're losing so much.

-This is terrible for business, to one of the lower tax, not the lowest yet, but one of the lower tax.
+To one of the lower tax, not the lowest yet, but one of the lower tax.

-The other things we're doing is regulations.
+The other thing we're doing is regulations.

-The regulations are in fact if I asked Greg and your folks, you would probably say regulations might be worse for you than even the high taxes, which is the biggest surprise of the whole political experience.
+The regulations are, in fact, if I asked Greg and your folks, you would probably say regulations might be worse for you than even the high taxes, which is the biggest surprise of the whole political experience.

-I thought taxes would be number one, regulations would be up there someplace.
+I thought taxes would be number one.

-If they had their choice between lower taxes and a major, massive cutting of regulations, they would take the regulations.
+Believe me, these great leaders of industry and even the small business people who are just being crushed, if they had their choice between lower taxes and a major massive cutting of regulations, they would take the regulations.

-Fifty-three new regulations, massively expensive, and probably none of them amount to anything in terms of safety or the things that you'd have regulations for.
+53 new regulations, massively expensive, and probably none of them amount to anything in terms of safety or the things that you'd have regulations for.

 Six of eight of the air conditioning companies right now are located in Mexico.